Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

-✓ Applied dark theme colors to user status badges (green, yellow, gray with transparency) ✓ Applied color #1E40AF to primary buttons in dark mode (same as active tabs) ✓ Applied color #1E40AF to all modal buttons in dark mode (NewUserModal, CreateDocumentModal) ✓ Applied icon and adjusted title text color to #6B7280 in dark mode only ✓ Reduced title font size from text-3xl to text-2xl in both themes ✓ Preserved original light theme colors unchanged across entire application
+✓ Applied dark theme colors to user status badges (green, yellow, gray with transparency) ✓ Applied color #1E40AF to primary buttons in dark mode (same as active tabs) ✓ Applied color #1E40AF to all modal buttons in dark mode (NewUserModal, CreateDocumentModal) ✓ Applied color #0F172A to modal select triggers and dropdown content in dark mode only ✓ Applied icon and adjusted title text color to #6B7280 in dark mode only ✓ Reduced title font size from text-3xl to text-2xl in both themes ✓ Preserved original light theme colors unchanged across entire application